Daniel Carvajal

 About me

 I am a Postdoctoral Researcher at the Department of Economics at Aalto University in Helsinki, Finland.
+Previously, I completed my PhD at FAIR in NHH Norwegian School of Economics.
 My research is in behavioral economics and the economics of education, with a focus on how and when group identity affects economic decisions.
 I study these questions through the use of experimental methods.

 Email: daniel.carvajal@aalto.fi